Manufacturer catalog

-Soviet state tank factories is a catalog grouping for the USSR's wartime and postwar state-owned tank-production plants that built T-34-family armored vehicles and related medium tanks.
+Soviet state tank factories describes the USSR's wartime and postwar state-owned tank-production network, including major plants that built T-34-family, T-54, and T-55 armored vehicles.

-This builder profile represents a state industrial network rather than a single private company.
-During World War II, Soviet tank production was concentrated in evacuated and converted state plants, including Urals Tank Factory No. 183 at Nizhny Tagil, Krasnoye Sormovo Factory No. 112, and Factory No. 174 at Omsk.
+Soviet tank production was organized as a state industrial network rather than a single private company.
+During World War II, production was concentrated in evacuated and converted state plants, including Urals Tank Factory No. 183 at Nizhny Tagil, Krasnoye Sormovo Factory No. 112, and Factory No. 174 at Omsk.

 Medium tanksMain battle tank precursorsArmored vehicle mass productionTracked armored vehicles